Table of Contents

 - Add radish slices to the skillet and cook until the center whites start to become translucent.

-- Drain chickpea pasta and transfer noodles to skillet.
+- Drain chickpea pasta (reserve some of the water) and transfer noodles to skillet.
 Then, add peas, radish greens, parsley, garlic powder, dried onion, salt, and pepper.
 Cook until the peas are warm and no longer frozen.

-- As part of the final steps, add chopped scallions and 1/2 the grated Parmesan cheese.
+- As part of the final steps, add chopped scallions and ½ the grated Parmesan cheese.
+If the dish has lost too much water, add some of the reserved cooking water or a few additional teaspoons of olive oil until you reach the desired consistency.
 Once plated, divide the rest of the Parmesan cheese on the dishes.

 Frequently Asked Questions